yhao1886/E.S.M.Docs/README.md

-# Docs of Project EarnSpareMoney
+Docs of Project EarnSpareMoney
-                            by SauerkrautFish Group
+        --by SauerkrautFish Group